 A nursing supplementer is used by mothers who are nursing adopted babies, as well as by mothers who are relactating (reestablishing a milk supply after a premature weaning).
 Nursing supplementers are also used with preemies or babies with various kinds of sucking problems that prevent them from getting enough milk directly from the breast.
 To use a supplementer, the baby must be willing and able to latch onto the breast.

-There are two kinds of supplementers: the Medela Supplemental Nursing System and the Lact-Aid Nursing Trainer System , http://www.lact-aid.com/webmap.htm.
+There are two kinds of supplementers: the Medela Supplemental Nursing System and the Lact-Aid Nursing Trainer System , https://www.lact-aid.com/trainer-systems.
 The Medela SNS uses a hard plastic bottle to hold the milk; the Lact-Aid system used a plastic bag.
 Both come with detailed instructions on how to use the device and how to clean it.

 Talk to a lactation consultant before using a nursing supplementer.
 She can help you decide if this is the best choice in your situation.
 She will also help you resolve the breastfeeding problem that has created the need for a supplementer.

 Finger-feeding uses a nursing supplementer to deliver milk while baby sucks on an adult finger.
-The supplementer's tubing is taped to the adult finger, and the finger is gently inserted in the baby's mouth.
+The supplementer’s tubing is taped to the adult finger, and the finger is gently inserted into the baby’s mouth.
 You can also use a feeding syringe for finger feeding.
 Gently insert the tip of the syringe into baby mouth while he sucks on your finger.
 Depress the plunger to deliver milk when the baby sucks, and pause when the baby pauses.

 Other types of feeding devices may be used in various kinds of special circumstances.
 These devices have special nipples or other ingenious ways of delivering milk.
 For example, a special bottle, known as the Haberman Feeder, is used for infants with oral-facial abnormalities, such as cleft lip or palate, receding jaw, or babies who have a developmentally delayed suck.
 This bottle has a long nipple and a valve that regulates the flow of milk.
 Lactation consultants or speech pathologists who have had special training in managing infants with anatomic or neurologic factors that affect feeding can recommend which type of feeder would be best for your baby.